nanoman689/interview_questions/README.md

 #### Describe BFC(Block Formatting Context) and how it works.
 A block formatting context is a part of a visual CSS rendering of a Web page.
 It is the region in which the layout of block boxes occurs and in which floats interact with each other.

-A block formatting context is created by one of the following:
+**A block formatting context is created by one of the following**

--The root element or something that contains it -Floats (elements where float is not none)
+-The root element or something that contains it

+-Floats (elements where float is not none)

--Absolutely positioned elements (elements where position is absolute or fixed) -Inline-blocks (elements with display: inline-block) -Table cells (elements with display: table-cell, which is the default for HTML table cells) -Table captions (elements with display: table-caption, which is the default for HTML table captions) -Elements where overflow has a value other than visible -Flex boxes (elements with display: flex or inline-flex)
+-Absolutely positioned elements (elements where position is absolute or fixed)

+-Inline-blocks (elements with display: inline-block)

+-Table cells (elements with display: table-cell, which is the default for HTML table cells)

+-Table captions (elements with display: table-caption, which is the default for HTML table captions)

+-Elements where overflow has a value other than visible

+-Flex boxes (elements with display: flex or inline-flex)

-A block formatting context is a box that satisfies at least one of the following:
+**A block formatting context is a box that satisfies at least one of the following**

 -The value of "float" is not "none",

 -The used value of "overflow" is not "visible",

--The value of "display" is "table-cell", "table-caption", or "inline-block", -The value of "position" is neither "static" nor "relative".
+-The value of "display" is "table-cell", "table-caption", or "inline-block",

+-The value of "position" is neither "static" nor "relative".